-Community impacts are anticipated with the proposed improvements for both RA1 and RA5 Modified; however, the impacts are expected to affect all populations similarly, and impacts from RA1 and RA5 Modified are similar.
-As detailed in the Community Impact Assessment (Appendix F), while there are anticipated residential acquisitions within EJ Block Groups, there are more anticipated residential acquisitions within non-EJ Block Groups
+Community impacts are anticipated with the proposed improvements for the RPA and the Refined RPA; however, the impacts are expected to affect all populations similarly, and impacts from the RPA and the Refined RPA are comparable.
+However, the Refined RPA would include less residential relocations within EJ Block Groups than the RPA; see below.

-RA1 is expected to result in the relocation of 110 residential units total; of these 110 units, 97 are located in EJ Block Groups while 13 are located in non-EJ Block Groups.
-For non-residential properties, RA1 is expected to result in the relocation of 36 properties total (including 52 tenants); of these 36 properties, 27 are located in EJ Block Groups while 9 are located in non-EJ Block Groups.
+• The RPA is expected to result in the relocation of 110 residential units total; of these 110 units, 97 are located in EJ Block Groups while 13 are located in non-EJ Block Groups.
+For non-residential properties, the relocation of 40 properties total (including 1,106 tenants/units, 1,050 of those units being storage units which are considered personal property relocations) is expected; of these 40 properties, 27 are located in EJ Block Groups while 9 are located in non-EJ Block Groups relocations) is expected; of these 65 properties, 63 are located in EJ Block Groups.